 But Ticia, my kid needs to decompress when they get home from school

-I hear you, there’s some kids who need that decompression time.
+I hear you, there are some kids who need that decompression time.
 That is where option two comes in.
 Have your child do their Bible study after dinner.
 They’ve had time to play, gotten their homework done, eaten dinner, and now they can concentrate to do their Bible study.

 As I grew older my Bible study kept going later and later.
 I’ve got a Bible study I did in high school where I fell asleep in the middle of writing my notes.
 I actually kind of liked that because it meant to me that my last thoughts were of God.